selinaerhabor/memory-game/README.md

 * Made redundant the use of `div.style.backgroundColor` for the buzzers in order to remove the need for using `!important` to ensure the background color changes to its active state when pressed.

-* The buzzerSounds were taking some time to play when pressed.
+* The buzzer sounds were taking some time to play when pressed.
 In order to reduce the time it takes for the audio files to load, I removed the variables calling buzzerSounds based on indexing `new Audio(buzzerSound[1])` and instead set audio files as global variables (from player's end) for example: var yellow = new Audio('assets/sounds/noteD.mp3').

+* The Reset Game function in the navigation bar

+* The Mimic tab on the left of the navigation bar

 ## 6. Credits